bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 CSE software of insufficient quality and that I was now in a position have to maintain.

-It is my hope that this reading list we be useful and will help motivate others to go on the same journey.
-Once you are armed with this knowege, there is no going back!
+It is my hope that this reading list will be useful and help motivate others to obtain this knowledge and skills earlier in their professional careers (sooner than I did).
+Once armed with this knowledge, there is no going back!

 ## A) General Software Engineering Books